-1. Access Google Now with nothing but your voice
+1. Google Nexus 5 tips and tricks - Access Google Now with nothing but your voice

 Apple's Siri and Google Now have been with us for a while, but voice control continues to develop at a rapid pace.
 Motorola's Moto X has an "always listening" system, which allows you to execute commands without having to lift your phone from the table, and Google has incorporated a similar degree of functionality in the Nexus 5.

 There are caveats, however -- you have to be on the home screen and your voice control language has to be set to "US English" rather than "UK English".
 To enable this, go to Settings > Language & Input > Voice Search, and select the "Language" option.
 Tap "English" and then English (US).
 Now, drop back to the home screen and utter the phrase "OK Google", and voice search will activate automatically.

 2. Google Nexus 5 tips and tricks - Place a widget on your home screen